The Tailor from Ulm: Plot

-We now see Albrecht's own flying machine for the first time: a broad wing shaped glider.
+We now see Albrecht's own flying machine for the first time: a large wing-shaped glider.
 He falls off as he tries to fly it down the slope of a hill.
 His wife finds him injured and the glider damaged.
 Fesslen comes to visit him and finds him destroying his glider.
 He invites him back to his printshop and they discuss flight.
 He is invited to attend a meeting of the Jacobins.
 Involving himself with this rebel group he gets into trouble and has his house and goods confiscated.
 Fesslen is imprisoned.
-He breaks into his old workshop and rebuilds his flying machine.
+Albrecht breaks into his old workshop and rebuilds his flying machine.
 His tests are more successful but each ends in a crash.

-Time jumps to the Napoleonic Wars and the siege of Ulm.
+The story jumps forward to the Napoleonic Wars and the siege of Ulm.
 Revolutionary sympathisers offer to financially support Albrecht in his research.
-Whilst with Fritz, a young helper, he has his first fully successful flight and safe landing from a local hill.
+He has his first fully successful flight from a local hill and manages to perform a safe landing.
 Fesslen is released and stays with Albrecht, dying soon after.
 Irma also appears one day as he practices.
 They announce a public performance of his machine on Pentecost.
-Authorities hear and ask him not to show the machine publicly.
-They wish the display to be for the King of Wurrtemberg.
+The local authorities ask him not to show the machine publicly, preferring to stage a display for the King of Wurrtemberg.
 Albrecht writes to invite Herr Degen to attend, which he does.
 He is determined to fly on the promised day despite pressure from many sides.

-On the allotted day though, in front of the king and a huge crowd, he is not on a tall hill, as in all his practices, but simply a launch platform from the town wall... and the wind is wrong.
+On the day though, in front of the king and a huge crowd, he is having to launch his flight not from the top of a hill as in all his previous attempts, but from a comparatively low platform on the town wall, and the wind is wrong.
 He is required to fly over the river.
 The crowd jeer at his delays.
 He jumps and lands in the river.
 He clambers out and the crowd chase him.